-The Responsible Officer has specific responsibility for overseeing the Plan and reviewing the policy on an annual basis.
-A full review is completed every three years.
+The H&S Responsible Person has specific responsibility for overseeing the Plan and reviewing the policy on an annual basis.

+A full review is completed every three years which will next be in 2026.

 Special Educational Needs Co-ordinator (SENCo) also has responsibility for the following, specifically around examinations: